-When considering the Health of Animals Regulations Part XII: Transportation of Animals, you might first of all wonder why this matters and who benefits most from this?
-Well, there are numerous answers to that and in the end, most parties benefit from humane transportation practices.
+When we’re discussing the Health of Animals Regulations Part XII: Transportation of Animals, you might first of all wonder why this matters and who benefits most from this?
+Well, there are numerous answers to that and in the end, most parties benefit from humane transport regulations and practices.
 Of course, the wellbeing of the animals is vital, and more and more people want to know that they’re buying meat from animals that were humanely treated, and that includes during transportation.

 In many countries, poor treatment and transportation of animals has led to problems with the quality of the meat.
 One example of this comes in the form of bruising.
 When animals are prodded and mistreated during transportation, they’ll receive bruises that lower the quality of the meat.
+Furthermore, the stress to the animals that comes with mistreatment can cause them to become sick, which creates even bigger problems down the road since slaughterhouses will not accept unwell animals.
 That’s clearly not a good thing for the owners of the animals looking to sell them in international markets.

 By introducing legislation that necessitates the humane treatment of livestock, owners of that livestock will benefit in the long-term.
 It will also benefit the end buyers in this process because they’ll purchase higher quality meat.
 Even employee safety can be improved because when animals are treated humanely, they’re less likely to rear up or run at employees.